This is part 3 of 3 of the motivation series.

 Go for a walk or exercise before you start with your work to refocus your brain.

-Whenever I can´t get things done in the morning and have to do it in the afternoon, I do some workout before I start and it always helps.
+Whenever I can’t get things done in the morning and have to do it in the afternoon, I hop on my exercise bike with an inspiring podcast and it always helps.

 Try it out next time.

-Take a few minutes in the evening to plan out your next day the night before.
+Either take a few minutes each evening as part of your evening routine to plan out your next day the night before.

-Schedule the exact tasks you want to get done the next day.
+Schedule the exact tasks you want to get done the next day / the next week or the entire month.

-We are more likely to get things done the next day when we know exactly what we “have to” do.
+We are more likely to get things done when we know exactly what we “have to” do.

-Set yourself 1-3 main goals for the next day and work on this with a fresh, relaxed mind right in the morning hours or after a workout.
+Set yourself no more than 1-3 main goals for the day and work on this with a fresh, relaxed mind right in the morning hours or after a workout.

 4. PUSH THROUGH YOUR COMFORT ZONE AND JUST DO IT